Chametcapuche/MyGameOfLife/README.md

 # MyGameOfLife
-My own implementation in c++ of Conway's game of life
+My own implementation in c++ of Conway's game of life in SFML.